skyzyx/resume-jessika-parman/README.md

 ### Red Moon Resale — Online

-#### Principal (May 2021–March 2022)
+#### Owner, Reseller (May 2021–March 2022)

 _Red Moon Resale_ was a re-seller of apparel and accessories.
 As a _one-woman-show_, Jessika  was involved in every aspect of the business.
+This involved:

-* Researching brands; hot/cold
+* Researching brands for what was "hot" vs "cold".

-* Where to find inventory
+* Identified where to source inventory.

-* Buy low, sell high
+* Inventory management.

+* Accounting; logging receipts.

-* Posting for sale; photography
+* Posting inventory for sale.
+  * Photographing the item from all angles.
+  * Photography lighting.
+  * Writing descriptions of the item.

-* Selling on online sales platforms
+* Selling on online sales platforms.
+  * eBay
-* Shipping/receiving
+  * Facebook Marketplace
-* Inventory management
+  * Poshmark
-* Writing descriptions
+  * Mercari

+* On-time shipping; receiving.

+* Customer service; returns.

 ### [Bark King Blower Truck Service](https://barkking.com) — Woodinville, WA